daisenryaku/experiment_code/Operating System/Assignment 2/README.md

-# Computer Networking Assignment 2
+# Operating System Assignment 2
 Producer&Consumer problem, use mutex and semaphore.